19hours/sg-statutes/Acts/Stamp Duties Act.md

 [Act 1 of 2013 wef 22/02/2013]

-(b) in the case of an executed instrument no legal proceeding has been commenced in which the instrument could or would have been given or offered in evidence, and that the instrument is given up to be cancelled.
+(b) in the case of an executed instrument no legal proceeding has been commenced in which the instrument could or would have been given or offered in evidence, and that the instrument is surrendered to the Commissioner, unless the Commissioner dispenses with such surrender in a particular case.

 [38/75]

+[Act 30 of 2014 wef 01/01/2015]

 (3) [Deleted by Act 1 of 2013 wef 22/02/2013]

-### Allowance for duty paid or overpaid for misused stamp certificates
+### Allowance for duty paid or overpaid

 58\.—(1) When any person —